 When they first moved to 389 Commonwealth, the Kendalls leased 389 Commonwealth from George Wheatland, Jr. Josiah Kendall purchased the house from him on November 23, 1888, and on January of 1889, he purchased 391 Commonwealth from him.
 He sold 391 Commonwealth in September of 1889.

 In June of 1893, Josiah Kendall was declared insolvent.
 On June 19, 1893, the Naumkeag National Bank of Salem foreclosed on a mortgage it held on 389 Commonwealth and sold the property at auction to George Wheatland, Jr., who transferred it to Elizabeth Kendall on the same day.

-In September of 1895, Elizabeth Kendalls purchased The Colonial apartments at 382 Commonwealth.
+In September of 1895, the Kendalls purchased The Colonial apartments at 382 Commonwealth.
 George Wheatland, Jr., acted as conveyancer of the property, including providing a mortgage to the Kendalls to finance the purchase.

 389 Commonwealth was not listed in the 1900 and 1901 Blue Books.

-On May 9, 1901, 389 Commonwealth was acquired from Elizabeth Kendall by her daughter-in-law, Harriott Martha (Magoun) Kendall, the wife of Frederick Kendall, a hide and leather dealer.
-Frederick and Harriott Kendall made it their home.
-They previously had lived in Hanover.
+On May 9, 1901, 389 Commonwealth was acquired from Elizabeth Kendall by her daughter-in-law, Harriott Kendall.
+Frederick and Harriott Kendall made it their home; they previously had lived in Hanover, Massachusetts.

 In March of 1906, George Wheatland, Jr., foreclosed on the mortgage on The Colonial at 382 Commonwealth given by Elizabeth Kendall and took possession of the property.
 In April of 1908, it was acquired from him by Harriott Kendall.

-On May 16, 1910, 389 Commonwealth was acquired from Harriott Kendall by Benjamin H. Woodsum, an attorney, and on May 17, 1910, he conveyed the property to Marie Glass (Burress) Currier, the wife of Guy Wilbur Currier, an attorney in the same firm.
+On May 16, 1910, 389 Commonwealth was acquired from Harriott Kendall by Benjamin H. Woodsum, an attorney, and on May 17, 1910, he conveyed the property to Marie Glass (Burress) Currier, the wife of Guy Wilbur Currier, an attorney in the same firm as Benjamin Woodsum.
 The Curriers previously had lived at 298 Newbury.
 They also maintained a home in Methuen.